ISE-FIZKarlsruhe/nfdi4culture/docs/index.md

 ## Research Data Graph

-The Research Data Graph (RDG) is the bulk research data as contributed by the [various datafeeds](https://nfdi4culture.de/go/sparql-data-portals) from the consortium participants.
+The Research Data Graph (RDG) is the bulk research data as contributed by the [various datafeeds](https://nfdi4culture.de/go/sparql-data-portals) from the consortium participants that functions as an index of culture research data.